 Bogs are a type of wetland.

-There are four basic types of wetland: mores, quagmires, muskegs, and bogs.
+There are three basic types of wetland: swamps, marches, and bogs.

-Bogs are unique in that they are areas where accumulated layers of dead plant material accumulate in layers called peat.
+Bogs are unique in that they are areas where dead plant material accumulates in layers called peat.
 This dead plant material is mostly made up of mosses, especially sphagnum moss.
 Peat can be several yards deep and it is traditionally used as a building material and as fuel for fires.